PaddlePaddle/models/ltr/README_en.md

 ```

 ## Customize LambdaRank data
-The above code uses the built-in mq2007 data from PaddlePaddle, and if you want to use custom format data, you can refer to the built-in mq2007 data set in PaddlePaddle and write a generator function.
+The above code uses the built-in mq2007 data from PaddlePaddle, and if you want to use custom format data, you can refer to the built-in mq2007 dataset in PaddlePaddle and write a generator function.
 For example, the input data is in the following format, which only has three documents doc0-doc2.

 <query_id> <relevance_score> <feature_vector>